-Dál Riata (also spelled Dalriada) was an ancient Gaelic kingdom that included parts of western Scotland and northeastern Ireland.
-According to legend, it was founded by the three sons of Erc— Fergus Mór, Loarn and Óengus, through conquest sometime in the 6th century AD, and it lasted well into the 8th century.
+Dal Riata (also spelled Dalriada) was an ancient Gaelic kingdom that included parts of western Scotland and northeastern Ireland.
+According to legend, the three sons of Erc -Fergus Mor, Loarn and Oengus – founded it through conquest sometime in the 6th century AD, and it lasted well into the 8th century.
 Dal Riata is probably best known for the monastery of Iona, founded by the monk Columba in 563.
 Iona was a very important center of religion. learning and art, and is credited with the formation of an artistic style known as Insular Art, which combined Mediterranean, Anglo-Saxon, Celtic and Pictish elements.
 The Book of Kells, probably produced at Iona, is one of the best examples of this style.
-D¡l Riata was also known for its fine metal work, most notably for a distinct style of penannular brooch.
+Dal Riata was also known for its fine metal work, most notably for a distinct style of penannular brooch.

 You Might Also Like

 The Celtic Croft carries a wide selection of penannular brooches, as well as plaid brooches and smaller, decorative brooches and pins.
 If you like our 3 Stone Penannular Brooch, you might also like our Dal Riata Brooch, or our Cornish Pewter Celtic Penannular Brooch.
 They are visually the most similar of our brooches.

 Our most popular penannular brooch is our Classic Wrought Iron Penannular Brooch!
 Our Plain Brass Penannular Brooch comes in at a close second.
 Customers prefer the large size of the Plain Brass Penannular Brooch, since it functions the best as a fly plaid brooch.
 We recommend the smaller sizes (small and medium) for shawls, sashes, and decorative touches.